chenzhuo1011/libri_css/README.md

     . decode_raw_continuous.sh
     ```
     This will generate CTM files for each mini session, under exp/data/baseline/segments/decoding_result
+    If you want to use your own ASR system, you may skip this step.

 3. Finally, the ASR results can be scored as follows.
     ```